-Financial Trends Information These schedules contain trend information to help the reader understand how NBU's financial performance has changed over time.
+Financial Trends Information

+These schedules contain trend information to help the reader understand how NBU's financial performance has changed over time.
-Net Position by Component 72 73

 Revenue Capacity

 These schedules contain information to help the reader assess NBU's most significant revenue sources, which are charges for service.

-Income by Source 75 76 77
+Debt Capacity

-Debt Capacity These schedules present information to help the reader assess the affordability of NBU's current levels of outstanding debt and NBU's ability to issue additional debt in the future.
+These schedules present information to help the reader assess the affordability of NBU's current levels of outstanding debt and NBU's ability to issue additional debt in the future.

-Total Indebtedness Per Customer 78 79

 Demographic and Economic Information

 These schedules offer demographic and economic indicators to help the reader understand the environment within which NBU's financial activities take place.

-Number of Customers by Service 80 81 82 83
+Operating Information

-Operating Information These schedules contain service and infrastructure data to help the reader understand how the information in NBU's financial report relates to the services NBU provides and the activities it performs.
+These schedules contain service and infrastructure data to help the reader understand how the information in NBU's financial report relates to the services NBU provides and the activities it performs.

-Capital Assets by Function 84 85

-NEW BRAUNFELS UTILITIES Statements of Net Position by Component For Fiscal Years Ended July 31, (\$ in Thousands) (Unaudited)
+NEW BRAUNFELS UTILITIES Statements of Net Position by Component For Fiscal Years Ended July 31, 2024 (\$ in Thousands) (Unaudited)